 Can you ever think about the growth and sustainability of a business without marketing?
-Definitely, you can’t.
+You can’t.

-In fact, marketing is one of the most important lifelines of a business.
+Marketing is one of the most crucial lifelines of a business.

 While you’re thinking of marketing, you must have a solid plan to execute the same.